 The steps a solicitor will take depend on what they are helping you with.
 This will also depend on the sort of help you need to sort out the problem.

 How do I find a solicitor?

-Even if someone you know has recommended a solicitor or if they have a good reputation, you cannot know for certain how good their service will be.
 You can think about the following when making a decision about which solicitor to choose:

 - the area of law they specialise in,

 - how much they charge,